 That’s all great for when you’re not at home.
 But when you are, they really come into their own.

 Link your sensors to other devices when you’re in

 Lighting control: with smart sensors

 Walking into a room and the lights turning on automatically isn’t anything particularly groundbreaking these days.
 But what might surprise you is that you don’t need a complex lighting control system to make that happen.
 It’s actually really easy.
-If you have and Hive Lights, you can link them in a few seconds through the app to create your own unique smart home lighting set-up.
+If you have Hive Sensors and Hive Lights, you can link them in a few seconds through the app to create your own unique smart home lighting set-up.

 Then you can set it so your lights turn on automatically the moment they detect movement.
 So if you have one in your hallway, it’ll turn on when you step through the front door.
 No reaching for the switch when your hands are full, just instant light control with one step.

 It’s no substitute for a smart home alarm system, but a set-up like this could also give a burglar quite a fright.